-Verbal abuse doesn’t happen out of anywhere in a relationship.
+Verbal abuse happens out of nowhere in a relationship.
 It’s a lot more calculating and insidious, causing people on the receiving end to question themselves, wonder if they are overreacting, or even blame themselves.
 Verbal abuse usually happens in private where no one else can intervene and eventually becomes a regular form of communication within a relationship.
 For people experiencing it, verbal abuse is often isolating since it chips away at your self-esteem making it more difficult to reach out to a friend.

 Many people who experience it rationalize the abuse in their mind and don’t even realize it’s an unhealthy form of communication.
 But that doesn’t make it any less distressing or mentally exhausting for people on the receiving end.
 Ultimately, verbal abuse is a means of maintaining power and control over another in the relationship.
 And there are many subtle forms verbal abuse can take, making it even harder to recognize.
 For example, verbal abuse includes being subjected to name-calling on a regular basis, constantly feeling demeaned or belittled, and being subjected to the silent treatment by a partner.